xuyinyi/DAPiGen/README.md

 ```

 ### polyBERT model
-The relevant files and code for the descriptor model are in './QSPR/polyBERT'
+The relevant files and code for the polyBERT model are in './QSPR/polyBERT'
 #### Before running, download polyBERT model on https://huggingface.co/kuelumbus/polyBERT
 To carry out a single-objective bayesian optimization on a polyBERT model, do:
 ```commandline